Click on musician's name to view biography

 His parents and brother are musicians, and his wife, Cinde, joins him in the Dallas Wind Symphony where she is second oboist.
 Daughter Sarah plays violin and horn, and sons, Gordon and Earl, played cello and trumpet respectively.

 But music isn’t everything.
-He has rebuilt and restored a few British sports cars, “and I do quite a bit of woodworking.”
-He also built two woodstrip canoes, but cautions, “Woodworking power tools can be dangerous, after a serious accident injured his hand in 1997.
+He has rebuilt and restored a few British sports cars and does quite a bit of woodworking.
+He also built two woodstrip canoes, but cautions woodworking power tools can be dangerous, after a serious accident injured his hand in 1997.
 He is currently building a small sailboat.

 He’s played in some unusual places, too, such as the top of the Interfirst Building in Dallas on the New Year’s Eve the green lights were debuted.
 “The temperature was in the 20s, and of course we were outside.”
 Then there was the elephant encounter.
 At a circus performance, a large elephant “backed up against the bandstand and lifted its tail.”
 That’s the kind of thing they don’t prepare you for in music school.

 Steve performed the Jennifer Higdon oboe concerto with the Dallas Wind Symphony in 2011, and it was aired on Performance Today the following year.